illixion/vscode-vibrancy-continued/README.md

 *value: -1.0 ~ 1.0*

+#### Background Override (`vscode_vibrancy.backgroundOverride`)

+Override the theme's background color for the vibrancy opacity effect.
+Uses VSCode's built-in color picker.
+Leave empty to use the theme default.

+*color string (e.g. #000000), default is empty*

 #### Custom imports (`vscode_vibrancy.imports`)

 Import any custom CSS/JS files into the VSCode editor, as file paths.
 The files will be imported in the order they are listed.
 On Windows, forward slashes must be used.